vlabella/PowerGLE/README.md

 ### Temporary Files & Figure Name

-PowerGLE creates many temporary files while creating each figure that are left on the computer after the application closes.  **These temporary files are not needed by PowerGLE since all the GLE code is stored within the PowerPoint presentation.** This allows for quick retrieval of the GLE code outside of the PowerPoint application.
+PowerGLE creates many temporary files while creating each figure that are left on the computer after the application closes.
+This allows for quick retrieval of the GLE code outside of the PowerPoint application.  *These temporary files are not needed by PowerGLE since all the GLE code is stored within the PowerPoint presentation.*

 PowerGLE writes all the GLE code to a temporary sub-folder within the folder that contains the current presentation.
 The default name for this sub-folder is `PowerGLE\<presentation_name>`, where `<presentation_name>` is the filename (with extension) of the active presentation, where the `.` is replaced by `_`.
 Within this sub-folder, each GLE figure's code and output files are contained within its own sub-folder named the figure name.
 The default name for each figure is `figure_#`, where `#` is a number.
 For example, for a PowerPoint presentation named `My Presentation.pptm` these folders would look like